hammerheim-game/hammerheim-rules/3-warbands/cult-of-khaine.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 5 4 3 3 3 1 6 1 8
-Weapons/Armor: Witch Elves may be armed with weapons chosen from the Witch Elves Equipment list, note that Witch Elves don’t uses missile weapons or wear armor.
+Weapons/Armour: Witch Elves may be armed with weapons chosen from the Witch Elves Equipment list, note that Witch Elves don’t uses missile weapons or wear armour.
 Special Rules
 Frenzy: Witch Elves are affected by the rules for frenzy.